 - The calendar year is January 1 to December 31.

-- Leave allotments do not carry over year to year if unused.
+- Leave allotments do not carry over from year to year if unused.

 - Eligible employees can take up to 5 paid days and 3 unpaid days per calendar year.